The Strangest Proton?: Analysis settings

-{\bf Input dataset.} The bulk of the dataset included in our analysis corresponds to the one used in~\cite{Ball:2018iqk}, which is in turn a variant of the dataset used in the NNPDF3.1 NNLO analysis~\cite{Ball:2017nwa}.
-It contains in particular measurements of dimuon neutrino-nucleus DIS cross sections from the NuTeV experiment~\cite{Mason:2007zz}, and of inclusive gauge boson production in proton-(anti)proton collisions from several Tevatron and LHC experiments~\cite{Aaltonen:2010zza,Abazov:2007jy,Aad:2011dm, Aaboud:2016btc,Khachatryan:2016pev}.
+The bulk of the dataset included in our analysis corresponds to the one used in~\cite{Ball:2018iqk}, which is in turn a variant of the dataset used in the NNPDF3.1 NNLO analysis~\cite{Ball:2017nwa}.
+It contains in particular measurements of the dimuon neutrino-nucleus DIS cross sections from the NuTeV experiment~\cite{Mason:2007zz}, and of inclusive gauge boson production in proton-(anti)proton collisions from several Tevatron and LHC experiments~\cite{Aaltonen:2010zza,Abazov:2007jy,Aad:2011dm, Aaboud:2016btc,Khachatryan:2016pev}.
 These measurements represented the most constraining source of experimental information on the strange quark and anti-quark PDFs in the NNPDF3.1 analysis.

 We supplement this dataset with a number of new measurements.
-Concerning neutrino-nucleus DIS, we include measurements of the ratio of dimuon to inclusive charged-current cross sections, $\mathcal{R}_{\mu\mu}(\omega)=\sigma_{\mu\mu}(\omega)/\sigma_{\rm CC}(\omega)$, from the NOMAD experiment~\cite{Samoylov:2013xoa}.
+Concerning neutrino-nucleus DIS, we include measurements of the ratio of dimuon to inclusive charged-current cross sections, $\mathcal{R}_{\mu\mu}(\omega)=\sigma_{\mu\mu}(\omega)/\sigma_{\rm CC}(\omega)$, from the NOMAD experiment~\cite{Samoylov:2013xoa}, see Sect.~\ref{sec:theory} for details.
 The data is presented for three kinematic variables $\omega$: the neutrino beam energy $E_\nu$, the momentum fraction $x$, and the square root of the final-state invariant mass $\sqrt{\hat{s}}$.
-Because experimental correlations are not provided amongst measurements in different kinematic variables, only one measurement can be included in the fit at a time: we select the $n_{\rm dat}=19$ data points as a function of $E_\nu$, and verify that similar results can be obtained with the $\sqrt{\hat{s}}$ set, see the Supplementary Material (SM).
-The kinematic sensitivity of the NOMAD measurements is roughly $0.03 \lsim x \lsim 0.7$.
+Given that experimental correlations are not provided amongst measurements in different kinematic variables, only one measurement can be included in the fit at a time: we select the $n_{\rm dat}=19$ data points as a function of $E_\nu$, the only variable which is directly measured by the experiment among the three.
+We will nevertheless verify that similar results can be obtained for instance with the $\sqrt{\hat{s}}$--dependent dataset.
+The kinematic sensitivity of the NOMAD measurements is roughly $0.03 \lsim x \lsim 0.7$, as illustrated by the coverage of the $x$--dependent dataset.